lancercat/OSOCR-News/README.md

 LSCT has finally been 50% modernized, hurrah!

+There are alot happend behind the scene, but it should be worth the long journey.

 ## 26th, Sep, 2025
 Object 32x will come with a much more flexible framework (and lsct has be modernized), stay tunned :)